-The National Capital Authority is managing a commemorative statue of Sir John McEwen to mark the centenary of the founding of the National Party of Australia, (formerly the Australian Country Party) on 22 January 1920.
+The National Capital Authority is managing the construction of a commemorative statue of Sir John McEwen and commemorative pavement to mark the centenary of the founding of the National Party of Australia (formerly the Australian Country Party), on 22 January 1920.
 The site for the works is located at Queen Victoria Terrace (East) in Canberra’s Parliamentary Zone.

 Sir John will be portrayed standing over two bags of wheat, representative of his longstanding contribution to Australia’s trade effort.
 Adjacent to the works will be a metal sign with interpretive material describing the purpose of the works.
 A seat, lighting, connecting pavement and low height hedge are designed to complement the commemorative aspects.